 DEVELOPMENT: The development committee focuses on membership and relationships.

-EDUCATION: The education committee focuses on networking opportunities, best practices, accessible training, and professional development.
-This committee works in synergy with the iTIP Foundation.
+EDUCATION: The education committee focuses on networking opportunities, best practices, and accessible training.

-ADVOCACY: The advocacy committee focuses on identifying key issues, creating meaningful coalitions, empowering members, and engaging in advocacy events and programming.
+ADVOCACY: The advocacy committee focuses on identifying key issues, empowering members, and engaging in advocacy programming.

-MARKETING: The marketing committee focuses on the development of the Association’s brand and collateral materials while keeping all the niche markets in mind.
-The niche markets include but are not limited to sports, group travel, meetings, and Destination Marketing Organizations.
+MARKETING: The marketing committee focuses on the development of the Association’s brand and promoting the niche markets.

 View our Committee Members